nasa/cumulus/docs/data-cookbooks/browse-generation.md

 },
 ```

-If you're not ingesting mock data matching the example, or would like to use modify the example to ingest your own data please see the [build-lambda](#build-lambda) section below.
+If you're not ingesting mock data matching the example, or would like to use modify the example to ingest your own data please see the [build-processing-lambda](#build-processing-lambda) section below.
 You will need to configure a different lambda entry for your lambda and utilize it in place of the `Resource` defined in the example workflow.

 :::note